HALLEM LAB AT UCLA

 Research

-Parasitic nematodes infect over one billion people worldwide and cause extensive morbidity, particularly in low-resource settings.
-Our research focuses on the skin-penetrating human parasite Strongyloides stercoralis, which infects ~600 million people worldwide.
-S. stercoralis and many other parasitic nematodes have an infective larval stage that actively searches for hosts to infect using a wide array of host-emitted sensory cues.
-An overarching goal of our research is to understand how parasitic nematodes use host-emitted sensory cues to find and infect hosts.
-We aim to understand host seeking and host infection at the levels of genes, neural circuits, and behaviors.
+Parasitic nematodes infect over one billion people and cause extensive morbidity, particularly in low-resource settings.
+Our research focuses on the skin-penetrating, human-parasitic nematode Strongyloides stercoralis, which infects ~600 million people worldwide.
+The infective larvae of S. stercoralis and other skin-penetrating nematodes actively search for hosts to infect and then invade the host by penetrating directly through the skin.
+The overarching goal of our research is to understand host seeking and host invasion at the levels of genes, neural circuits, and behaviors.
 A better understanding of these processes may enable the development of novel strategies for nematode control.
-We also study how sensory neural circuits are modulated to drive experience-dependent and context-appropriate behaviors, using both parasitic nematodes and the free-living nematode C. elegans as model systems.
-A few highlights from our current research are described below.
+A few highlights from our recent research are described below.

 Olfaction